Los Angeles River

 A bill passed by the state Legislature in 1992 established a Los Angeles River Conservancy to develop comprehensive planning strategies along the concrete corridor.

-Additionally, a citizens’ group, Friends of the Los Angeles River, has helped coordinate the cleanup and restoration of the river.
+Additionally, a citizens’ group, Friends of the Los Angeles River, has helped coordinate the cleanup and rejuvenation of the river.

-Long-term, Los Angeles River supporters are looking beyond the river’s banks towards improved management of the regional watershed.
-As part of this process, advocates are aiming for a strategy that includes, across jurisdictional boundaries, integration of water quality, flood control, habitat restoration and natural processes.
+Los Angeles River supporters are looking beyond the river’s banks toward improved management of the Los Angeles River watershed as a whole.
+Advocates seek a strategy that integrates and coordinates the management of water quality, flood control and habitat restoration across jurisdictional boundaries.